gauntlt/gauntlt/README.md

 ## GET STARTED

-Before you start, please note that gauntlt is tested regularly against ruby 1.9.3 and 1.9.2 .
-We don't test againt ruby 1.8.7.
-Keep in mind that you run gauntlt separately, so its version of ruby should not be a big deal.
+Before you start, please note that gauntlt is tested regularly against ruby 1.9.3.
+We don't test againt older versions of ruby.
+Keep in mind that you run gauntlt separately from the application it targets, so it does not matter whether the targeted application uses ruby.

 1. Clone the git repo